It Came from the Desert: Gameplay

+Plot

 The player assumes the role of Dr. Greg Bradley who comes to remote Lizard Breath, California on June 1, 1951.
 As a geologist, he wants to study a meteor crash site somewhere in the desert south-west of the small town.
 Early in the game he learns that the radiation of the meteor has enlarged a local ant population to an enormous size, however few take his observations seriously.
-Worried that the ants will soon mate and spread, he must work against a ticking clock and devise a plan to stop the ants from terrorizing the world.
+Worried that the ants will soon multiply and spread, he must work against a ticking clock and devise a plan to stop the ants from terrorizing the world.
 In order to succeed the player must visit many locations ranging from mines, farms, a pub, an airfield, a local radio station and others to find evidence of the ants, then convince townsfolk and authorities of impending doom.
 At the same time the player must contain the ant infestation.

 Only in using every resource available, from workers to the tanks and fighter jets of the National Guard, will the player be able to take the fight to the giant ants.

 Mechanically, It Came From the Desert can be considered real-time.
-Waiting, sleeping (at home or in a hospital bed) and driving around consumes time.
+Waiting, sleeping (at home or in a hospital bed) and driving around consume time.
 As it turns out, the player has a fixed amount of in-game days (15 days, ending with June 15) to succeed.
-If Bradley fails by this date, the ants will mate and spread, which results in a gloomy ending.
+If Bradley fails by this date, the ants will spread, which results in a gloomy ending.
 To reach a good ending, the player must locate the ant colony and kill the queen ant.

-Losing, duration, and replays

-The player must replay the game, and take information into account that was learned in previous games, and then optimize a path ("when to be where") to stop the ants.
-Typically, the player cannot win the game in one play-through and a conventional game over does not exist.
-Instead, when Dr. Bradley gets "killed" he awakes in hospital and time jumps forward as a penalty to reflect the time that has passed spending in bed.
-Alternatively, the player can try to avoid the penalty by succeeding in a hospital escape minigame, which also acts as a comic relief.

-The duration of one play-through can be about one hour.
-It will vary due to thinking, exploring and time spent with reading, time wasted ("skipped") from driving around and other factors.
-Early stages involve more dialogue and collecting clues, later it is more action-oriented; especially when the player succeeds in convincing the authorities to declare an emergency (this can be as early as the 6th day if the player collects four pieces of ant evidence, or as late as the 10th day if the player fails to collect all four pieces).
-Dr. Bradley's actions and decisions in the dialogue have an influence on the characters, and as a result, on the story, including (at least) two endings.